 That last bit of the candle that never fully burns is valuable stuff for the waste not – want not minded.
 You can turn those old bits into new candles and it’s easy!

-If you keep reading you’ll learn how to make new candles from old candles.
+If you keep reading you’ll learn how to make new candles from old candles at home.
 We’ll cover how to get a hold of stearin for free, what type of candles you can make, what you can and can’t use to make new candles and a step by step description of the entire process.

 While you may be tempted to toss that little bit of stearin left in your tealights or the butts in your candlesticks you should save them and once you have a couple of handfuls you can turn them into new candles, from which you, of course, save the leftovers and create new candles.

 It’s not a matter of becoming self-sufficient with candles.
+Unless you are making beeswax candles and have a steady supply of beeswax.
 You will need a source of new stearin or you will eventually run out.
 After all, most of the stearin in each new candle you make is burned off.
 It is however easy for most people to come by new stearin, even for free a lot of times.

 Ask your friends and family to save their leftovers for you.
 They may look at you like you are crazy, but we don’t usually mind that, do we?!

 I’ve even heard of one guy who managed to snag a deal with a restaurant that would put out fresh candles on all their tables every night.
 Now that would be an amazing stream of stearin coming into your life.
 At that point, you could even think of making a homestead business out of selling your new candles.

 Your imagination sets the limit to the kind of homemade candles you can make.
 In this post, I will walk you through the process of making moulded candles and tealights.
 You could use mason jars or any other container that is either safe to burn it in or will be removed, like the ones I’m using.